asaioe99/Simple-NOAA-APT-encoder-for-HackRF/README.md

 #this is a prototype.

-caution! this need to be compiled under 32bit environment. if you get compile in 64 bit, change all
+It need to be compiled under 32bit environment. if you get compile in 64 bit, change all

   unsigned long --> unsinged int